Storkeus/tic-fight-toe/readme.md

 ```

 TypeScript files are intended for the `src` folder. `main.ts` is the entry point referenced by `index.html`.

-Other than that there is no opinion on how you should structure your project.

-There is an example `HelloWorldScene.ts` file that can be placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
-For example, you can keep all files specific to the HelloWorld scene in a `hello-world` folder.

-It is all up to you!

 ## Static Assets